trgower/newsknots/README.md

 newsknots
 =========

-Minimalist timeline for News articles from NewsAPI.org in javascript
+Minimalist timeline for News articles from NewsAPI.org in JavaScript

 This also uses a different tooltip than timeknots, called d3-tip.